 The Chapel of Our Lady of Guadalupe is hard to miss on your way into town, mostly because it’s painted the brightest color yellow possible.
 Across from the church we ate at a very typical Mexican restaurant – a few tables and chairs and an outside kitchen serving only quesadillas or burritos.
 I don’t even know if it had a name, but we got a quesadilla, four burritos, beans plus drinks and homemade salsa for about $20 US.

-There’s also a piano museum that occasionally has concerts, and four cemeteries separated between Chinese French, Mexican and America/English.
+There’s also a piano museum that occasionally has concerts, a annual wine festival in November and four cemeteries separated between Chinese French, Mexican and American/English.
 If you can find someone who speaks English, ask for directions to the cemetery because it’s not marked on the road.
 Even if you knew none of that, El Triunfo would be cool just because of it’s ghost town status.
 Most buildings are decaying and many of them have fallen to the elements completely.
 It’s an Instagrammer’s heaven.
 Give yourself plenty of time explore, we only planned on an hour and we ended up being there for much longer.
 It’s definitely worth it.

 Tourist 101 in Todos Santos